schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Revelatory Vanguard

-A jailer backs at a alcove.
+A jailer backs at an alcove.

 ## Unforeseen Lookout